-In order to address KCSIE requirements, all peripatetics are asked to complete an application form, be interviewed by at least two panel members, of which at least one member of the panel must have undergone safer recruitment training.
+To address KCSIE (2022) requirements, all peripatetic tutors are asked to complete an application form, be interviewed by at least two panel members, of which at least one member of the panel must have undergone safer recruitment training.
 Proof of their identity is required and undergo an enhanced DBS check.
-Like all staff, three references will be sought so as to seek out their suitability to work in a School and one reference must be obtained prior to interview.
+Like all staff, three references will be sought to seek out their suitability to work in a School and one reference must be obtained prior to interview.
 Once all checks have been completed, the Headmaster will sign off that all checks have been completed satisfactorily.
 On arrival they will attend training on Safeguarding, Health and Safety, and Fire training.